achaiah/pywick/README.md

 Among other things Pywick includes:
-- State of the art normalization, activation, loss functions and optimizers not included in the standard Pytorch library.
+- State of the art normalization, activation, loss functions and optimizers not included in the standard Pytorch library (Addsign, Eve, Lookahead, Radam, Ralamb, RangerLARS etc).
 - A high-level module for training with callbacks, constraints, metrics, conditions and regularizers.
 - Dozens of popular object classification and semantic segmentation models.